ZOHRAABDELI/CV-Job-Offer-Matching-System/README.md

 ## Project Overview

 Resume Matcher is a CV matching platform designed for Mobilis HR to streamline and automate the process of filtering through CVs.
-This system leverages advanced Natural Language Processing (NLP) models, including Qwen (`microsoft/phi-3.5-mini-128k-instruct`), to efficiently compare job descriptions (JDs) with resumes (CVs) and rank candidates based on suitability, skills, and experience.
+This system leverages advanced Natural Language Processing (NLP) models, including Qwen (`Qwen/Qwen 2.5 7B Instruct`), to efficiently compare job descriptions (JDs) with resumes (CVs) and rank candidates based on suitability, skills, and experience.

 ---